Skip to content

 hpc-cpu-123:~$ conda init

-This will install conda to $HOME/work/miniconda.
-This path can be changed to your liking.
-Please note that the $HOME folder has limited space, more about that here.
+This will install conda to $HOME/work/miniforge.
+You can change the path to your liking, but please note that your $HOME folder has limited space.
+The work subfolder however has a bigger quota.
+More about this here.

-To make bioinformatics software available, we have to add the bioconda and some other channels to the conda configuration:
+To make bioinformatics software available, we have to add the bioconda channel to the conda configuration:

 hpc-cpu-123:~$ conda config --add channels bioconda